mendix/docs/content/en/docs/partners/siemens/mindsphere/mendix-on-mindsphere/mindsphere-mobile-native.md

 The setup of your development environment consists of the following steps:

 1. Register a new mobile app in Developer Cockpit
-2. Create a app based on the [Siemens MindSphere Mobile Starter Application](https://marketplace.mendix.com/link/component/118164)
+2. Create an app based on the [Siemens MindSphere Mobile Starter Application](https://marketplace.mendix.com/link/component/118164)
 3. Build your own development app
 4. Try it out